vertilia/text/README.md

   echo $anotherDomain->_("Welcome to Another PHP Application"), "\n";
   ```

-Also, context-aware functions (`pgettext` family) are missing from bundled PHP gettext extension.
+Also, while context-aware functions (`pgettext` family) are missing from bundled PHP gettext extension,
+`xtext` will extract strings from similarly-named functions when possible.

 ## Resources